DebarunG/MatLab_Code/README.md

 # MatLab_Code
-Hello there.
+Hello!
 This is where you will find the MatLab codes that I have used for my own projects in the past.
-For now, this only includes one .txt file called \*Dissertation_Index\*, but I aim to add more to it as I keep learning and practicing more stuff.
+For now, this only includes one .txt file called `Dissertation_Index`, but I aim to add more to it as I keep learning and practicing more stuff.

 ## Dissertation Index